invisibleXML/ixml/misc/pragmas.md

 nonterminal itself.
 (As in Steven Pemberton's proposal for element renaming.)

-In the following grammar, the two forms of month have different syntaxes, so they are required to have different nonterminal names, and so they are required to be serialized using different XML element names.
+In the grammar below, the two forms of month have different syntaxes, so they are required to have different nonterminal names, and so they are required to be serialized using different XML element names.